Larry Haun

-Larry Haun (May 6, 1931 - October 24, 2011) was an American union journeyman carpenter and author known for his skills and techniques expressed through his career in production home building as well as his instructional videos and books on the subject.
+Larry Haun (May 6, 1931 – October 24, 2011) was an American union journeyman carpenter and author known for his skills and techniques expressed through his career in production home building as well as his instructional videos and books on the subject.

-Early life
+Biography

-Larry Haun was born on May 6, 1931 to Henry and Elizabeth Haun in Harrisburg, Nebraska where he was raised Catholic.
+Haun was born on May 6, 1931, to Henry and Elizabeth Haun in Harrisburg, Nebraska, where he was raised Catholic.

-Career

 Haun spent five decades as a production framer during a housing construction boom in California in business with his brothers Joe and Jim.
 Larry was known for his ability to set a nail with two swings of a hammer.
-Later in his career he taught at a community college for twenty years and built homes for Habitat for Humanity.
-He also contributed to a blog connected to Fine Homebuilding magazine up until his passing.
+Later in his career, he taught at a community college for 20 years and built homes for Habitat for Humanity.
+He also contributed to a blog connected to Fine Homebuilding magazine, until his passing.
 With a local carpenter's union and later with Taunton Press, Haun produced instructional videos and books that detailed production framing in home building.
-Shortly before his death he donated most of his tools to a local high school.
+Shortly before his death, he donated most of his tools to a local high school.

-Personal life

-An avid marathon runner, Larry ran the LA Marathon three times while in his 60s.
-His favourite genre of music was bluegrass.
+An avid marathon runner, Larry ran the Los Angeles Marathon three times while in his 60s.
+His favorite genre of music was bluegrass.
 He always had a garden where he lived and encouraged his children to eat organic foods and read books.
 Larry's wife Mila states that he was interested and involved in Native American culture and as well as Buddhism.
 He was opposed to the Vietnam War.

-Death

-Larry died on October 24, 2011 from lymphoma.
+Haun died on October 24, 2011, from lymphoma.